Noise-Tolerant Hybrid Approach for Data-Driven Predictive Control: Indirect DPC using reduced-order Hankel matrices

 \subsection{Optimal Multi-Step Predictor}

-We now apply the parameterization in \eqref{eq:uy_LS_eta} to a $N$-step ahead prediction of the future output.
-Optimality in this context refers to finding the minimum variance unbiased predictor of the future output.
-Using the lower block of \eqref{eq:uy_LS_eta}, we have the following relation for future trajectories:
+We apply the parameterization in \eqref{eq:uy_LS_eta} to construct an $N$-step ahead predictor.
+Our goal is to derive the minimum variance unbiased predictor of the future output $\mathbf{y}_N(k)$ given the estimated initial state and future control inputs.
+Expanding the lower block of \eqref{eq:uy_LS_eta}: